Estimating the characteristics of stochastic damping Hamiltonian systems from continuous observations: Invariant density estimation

 Similar results were also obtained in \cite{delattre2020} for the pointwise risk in the scalar case. \item[(b)] Although the function $\Upsilon$ introduced in \eqref{def:Ups} may seem like a technical artifact of our procedures, it is regular in the sense of being continuous in the smoothness parameters $\beta_1$ and $\beta_2$ for fixed values of $d$ and $\ep$.
 The only thing that counteracts this regularity in the derived convergence rate is the appearance of an additional logarithmic term in some cases, described by the set $\cB$ and the function $\chi_\cB$.
-However, this concerns only some cases in a low-dimensional setting ($d=1$ or $d=2$) and was also observed in \cite{delattre2020}.
-As can be seen in the proof of the variance bounds in Propositions \ref{prop: variance not bounded} and \ref{prop: variance bounded}, the main reason for these additional logarithmic terms is the fact that the primitive of $x^{-1}$ is the logarithm and thus monotonically increasing, which is in contrast to the behaviour of the primitive of $x^{-c}$ for values of $c>1$.
-This property is also the reason for the particular convergence rate for $d=2$ in \cite{strauch18} and \cite{dexheimer2020mixing} and, up to our knowledge, there are yet no results on corresponding lower bounds.
-We conjecture that convergence rates of this form are optimal in the minimax sense. \item[(c)] Let us finally compare one aspect of Corollary \ref{cor: inv dens 1} to Theorems 1 and 2 in \cite{delattre2020}, which as explained before also consider invariant density estimation for processes like $\Z$, but wrt to the pointwise risk and in the scalar case.
-In these theorems, one of the bandwidths (depending on the ratio of the two smoothness parameters) can be chosen rather freely, as long as it fulfills assumptions (3.4) and (3.5).
-However, in the much more delicate context considered in Corollary \ref{cor: inv dens 1} (we investigate the $\sup$-norm risk in a multidimensional situation), we specify both bandwidths explicitly.
-The reason for this is the bound obtained in Theorem \ref{th: inv density estimation general}, respectively assumption \ref{ass: bandwidth speed}, which are also the reasons for assuming $\beta_1>1$ and $\beta_2>2$.
+However, this concerns only some cases in a low-dimensional setting ($d=1$ or $d=2$) and was also observed in \cite{delattre2020}. {\item[(c)] In order to translate the above result into a statement on minimax optimality, two steps are necessary: The upper bounds have to be verified uniformly for the class of all diffusions satisfying Assumption \hyperref[framework]{$\cA$}, and the upper bound has to be complemented by a corresponding lower bound.
+It is very challenging to obtain the mixing control uniformly over a class of diffusions.
+Instead of directing our efforts in this direction, we focus on constructive aspects: In the upcoming Section \ref{sec: drift}, we study the issue of nonparametric drift estimation, for which we even propose an adaptive procedure.
+In particular, since our primary interest is not in optimality issues, we refrain from proving lower bounds.
+However, it is to be expected that such statements can be derived by (elaborate) adaptations of the procedures of \cite{delattre2020}, who considered the case $d=1$ and the pointwise risk.} \item[(d)] Let us finally compare one aspect of Theorem \ref{cor: inv dens 1} to the scalar, pointwise risk estimates in Theorems 1 and 2 of \cite{delattre2020}.
+In these theorems, one of the bandwidths (depending on the ratio of the two smoothness parameters) can be chosen rather freely, as long as it fulfills some regularity assumptions.
+However, in the much more delicate context considered in Theorem \ref{cor: inv dens 1} (we investigate the $\sup$-norm risk in a multidimensional situation), we specify both bandwidths explicitly.
+The reason for this is the bound obtained in Proposition \ref{th: inv density estimation general}, respectively Assumption \eqref{ass: bandwidth speed}, which are also the reasons for assuming $\beta_1>1$ and $\beta_2>2$.
 In fact, these assumptions on $\beta_1$ and $\beta_2$ can be relaxed slightly in some cases, but for the sake of brevity and since this does not offer much further insight, we decided to omit this result. \end{enumerate} \end{remark}

 We continue by providing interpretations of the functions $\Psi,\Upsilon$ and the set $\cB$ introduced in \eqref{def:Ups}, \eqref{def:Psi} and \eqref{def:B}, respectively, and explaining our reasons for this particular form of notation.